toliaqat/xenon-wiki/Xenon-UI.md

 Xenon provides a built-in application which federates information from nodes across the node groups and visualize them in a single pane of UI.
 It also offers a rich set of features that can help you:
 - Navigate to any node within the node groups and browse node-specific document contents.
 - Add/Edit/Delete instances with test payloads.
-- (WIP) Generate query tasks interactively.
+- Generate query tasks interactively.
 - (WIP) Trace operations.
 - Extract logs that are specific to each node.